San Marino in the Eurovision Song Contest 2018: 1in360

 On 17 October 2017, in a press conference to the foreign press of Rome, SMRTV director general Carlo Romeo and Sammarinese Head of Delegation Alessandro Capicchioni announced the broadcaster's partnership with 1in360 to organise their selection process for the Eurovision Song Contest 2018.
-As announced, the entrant would be selected through an online talent show with no restrictions on citizenship or musical genres.
-1in360 consisted of three shows: two non-competitive showcase shows on the respective dates of 9 and 16 February and a final on 3 March 2018.
+As announced, the entrant were to be selected through an online talent show with no restrictions on citizenship or musical genres.
+1in360 consisted of three shows: two non-competitive showcase shows on 9 and 16 February and a final on 3 March 2018.
 The first showcase show involved each of the 11 candidates performing one of their two candidate songs in acoustic versions.
 During the second showcase show, each candidate performed their remaining candidate song in acoustic versions and one song per artist qualified for the final, where the winner was selected.
 The first two shows were pre-recorded, whereas the final was broadcast live from Bratislava, Slovakia by SMRTV through a terrestrial broadcast, satellite and on the YouTube channel of 1in360.
 The event was presented by Nick Earles and Kristin Stein.